 Group Challenges can be created by subscribers, including athletes with a free trial subscription.
 All other athletes will get three free challenges to create or join.
 Once a free challenge has been used, it can not be reclaimed by deleting or leaving the challenge.
 You can see how many free challenges you have left from the Groups tab.

 In order to create a challenge, select Groups from the bottom navigation menu on the Strava mobile app and tap on Create a Group Challenge.
-Group Challenges supports the following challenge goal types:
+Group Challenges support the following challenge goal types:

 - Most Activity: See who can log the most time, distance, elevation gain, or loss.
 You can set an optional goal, which establishes a milestone for the group to reach.
 The leaderboard ranks athletes by their overall activity.